crisgarner/noir101-tutorial/readme.md

 nargo prove command should return something

-Dynamic proof generation should be simpler
+Dynamic proof generation should be simpler, maybe create a foundry lib

+Sometimes when editing the tests, the functions gas price gets crazy

+425695
+425765

+425702
+8797746687696375461

+425702
+425784

+nargo check should clean data or there should be an option for clean